borh/natsume-server/README.md

 ### Learner dashboard

-- provide a dashboard displaying everything the user did
+- provide a dashboard displaying everything the user did, using cookies and totally optional (make sure to save old Apache logs!)
     - need to record all user input and clicks (an expansion of the users/history tables in Asunaro)
     - provide a user login system (OAuth?/standard)
 - provide review/learning tasks based on users input and level